mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"No no that's too soon!"

-	He sprinted in the dark toward the sounds and straddled hae braced hae head with his right arm.
+	He sprinted through the darkness toward the sounds and straddled hae braced hae head with his right arm.

 	"Nystagmus; pulse fast; temperature high; breathing irregular," he said aloud as he had been trained to do.